The turmoil caused by the Gulf dispute is unwisely bringing Qatar closer to Iran, the nation’s foreign minister has said.

 Iran was among the countries that offered its airspace, as well as food and dairy imports.

-The nation is a longtime rival of Saudi Arabia, but has been on cordial terms with Qatar for years.
+The country is a longtime rival of Saudi Arabia, but has been on cordial terms with Qatar for years.
 This in part because they share the enormous underwater South Pars gas field.

-However, the countries do not see eye-to-eye on several political matters, including the war in Syria.
+However, the nations do not see eye-to-eye on several political matters, including the war in Syria.

 Qatar sides with the rebels, while Iran has been supporting embattled President Bashar Al Assad.